800 Naval Air Squadron

-800 Naval Air Squadron (800 NAS) also referred to as 800 Squadron, was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
-It most recently operated the Harrier as part of Joint Force Harrier (JFH), from March 2006 until January 2011.
+800 Naval Air Squadron (800 NAS) also referred to as 800 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+It most recently operated the Harrier II GR.7/7A/9/9A V/STOL strike aircraft, as part of Joint Force Harrier (JFH), at RAF Cottesmore from March 2006 until January 2011.

 Formed on 3 April 1933 by amalgamating No's 402 and 404 (Fleet Fighter) Flights.
 Operating as a carrier-based fighter squadron, it served throughout the Second World War.
 During the Korean War, it flew Supermarine Seafire.
 These were followed with the Supermarine Attacker in the mid-1950s, then the Hawker Sea Hawk during the Suez Crises, and later the Supermarine Scimitar and Blackburn Buccaneer during the 1960s.
 The squadron flew the Sea Harrier throughout the 1980s, 1990s and early 2000s, notably during the Falklands War.

 History

 1930s

 800 Squadron of the Fleet Air Arm was established on 3 April 1933, at RAF Netheravon in Wiltshire, through the amalgamation of Nos.
 402 and 404 (Fleet Fighter) Flights, FAA, within the Royal Air Force.